-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock, P1 par value 1,821,542,000 shares
+Title of Each Class Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding Common 2,030,975,000 Common Shares (including Treasury Shares)

-11. Are any or all of these securities listed on the Philippine Stock Exchange
+11. Are any or all of registrant's securities listed on the Philippine Stock Exchange?